ArivenHe/Aerion-QQ-BOT-IMAGE-V2/README.md

-Here's a more streamlined and polished version of your README with a clearer structure and formatting improvements:

----

 # **Aerion-QQ-BOT-IMAGE-V2**

 This project demonstrates the use of a QQ bot that sends images, including several available functions for flight simulation.